s20n/s20n/src/lib/loaders/readme.md

 # Loaders

 Loaders are used to load arbitrary file types.

-By default, s20n provides a json loader.
+By default, s20n only provides a json loader.